-Pairing a pompadour with a beard is an easy way to create a stylish standout look.
-The combination of the bold hairstyle with a beard is sure to catch some eyes and make your presence known.
-While the partnership is also great for boosting your confidence, you should be aware that it’s not the easiest of looks to pull off.
+Pairing a pompadour with a beard is an easy way to create a stylish, standout look.
+The combination of the bold hairstyle with a beard is sure to catch eyes and make your presence known.
+But you should be aware that it’s not the easiest of looks to pull off.
 To start with, you should tailor the length and width of both your pompadour and beard to suit your face shape.
 Then, once you have your ideal look, you’ll need to regularly style, trim, and maintain both the hair on your head and your face to keep this combination appearing sharp and sophisticated.

 While many of today’s pompadours are partnered with an undercut to intensify the style, some still feature longer sides.
-The single-length pompadour, which is characterised by little to no distinction between the length of hair on the top of the head and the sides, provides a more classic take on this trend.
-The style can be achieved by combing the side sections of hair back during the process of creating the pompadour.
+The one-length pompadour, which is characterized by little to no distinction between the length of hair on the top of the head and the sides, provides a more classic take on this trend.
+You can achieve the style by combing the side sections of hair back during the process of creating the pompadour.
 The result is a polished and traditional look that also has a little attitude.
 For a more youthful and slightly preppy look, you can consider adding a side part to this style.

 13. Full-Volume Pompadour

-If you believe in the saying “Go big or go home,” the full-volume pompadour may just be the hairstyle for you.
+If you believe in the saying “go big or go home,” the full-volume pompadour may be your hairstyle.
 Taking the original pompadour to new heights (and widths), this look is eye-catching and impactful.
 Although the style may be out of the question for gents with fine strands, those with thick locks will be able to don the look with confidence.
 All it will take is a bit of skill with a blow dryer and the right amount of product, and you’ll be able to produce a full-volume pompadour with ease.
 By shaving the sides of your hair short, you can also help to create the illusion of a fuller pompadour without any extra work.